Manila for suits and suitors

 Holiday Inn Makati/ photo: Vijay Verghese

 There are 348 rooms, including 16 suites.
 A regular 32sq m room provides a small desk with media port with two three-pin multi-plug sockets (one more by the bed), iPod dock, flat-screen TV, olive carpet, gold bed runners, pipe reading lights, an electric kettle, iron and board for crisp creases, a BIG laptop safe, and a compact washroom with power shower.
 Pillows offer a choice of soft and firm for demanding necks.
 There are five handicapped rooms with easy access and wide doors and, in-room, find both Bibles as well as indication arrows pointing to Mecca.
 This is a functional unfussy place with a brisk vibe for all stripes of travellers.

-The 538-room Dusit Thani Manila is another old warhorse that has had a shot of Viagra.
-It now sports a gleaming black-marble lobby with soaring golden pillars.
+The 538-room Dusit Thani Manila is another old warhorse that has had a shot of Viagra though it lags behind the competition.
+It sports a gleaming black-marble lobby with soaring golden pillars.
 The hotel comes with 11 meeting and banqueting rooms equipped with modern apparatus and the ability to host gatherings of up to 1,000 guests.
 This is a well-utilised Makati conference hotel with ease of access into and out of the area.
 The in-house fitness centre DFiT serves up 973sq m of exercise and sauna space, while the Devarana Spa is a rejuvenation hideaway.

 The hotel has seven bars and restaurants that serve Japanese, Royal Thai, Italian and of course Filipino fare.
 In-room expect refurbishment touches including pastel brown furnishings, flat-screen TV, hairdryer and Internet access (charged per hour or day).
 The Deluxe King rooms start at a smallish 28sq m with a Corner King at 45sq m.